botezatuemil/book-notes-scan-notes/README.md

 # book-notes-scan-notes

-This app was made in Javascript alongside React-Native with Python and Flask for OCR images and Firebase for database
+This app let the user to create a books with their own notes!

 You can see how the app looks in the issue tab.